Dyson launches new V7 cordless vacuum – Which? News

 The V7 Absolute has additional filtration, which is claimed to capture allergens and dust particles so they don’t leak back out into your home once sucked up.
 You’ll also find this feature on the V6 Absolute and V8 models.
 See our Dyson V8 Absolute review for our verdict on how effective it is.

 Overall, though, the new V7 models aren’t looking much cheaper than the V8 models.
-Ironically, the more powerful V8 Absolute is currently £50 cheaper than the V7 Total Clean, so if you went for the V7 you’d be paying extra just for the soft roller floor head.
-Find out whether it’s worth it in our Dyson V6 Fluffy review, which has the same floor tool.
+Ironically, we’ve seen the more powerful V8 Absolute on sale for £50 less than the V7 Total Clean, so if you went for the V7 you’d be paying extra just for the soft roller floor head, while missing out on extras like battery life and the dirt ejector.

 Cordless vacuum cleaner reviews

-We’ve reviewed more than 50 cordless vacuums from brands such as Bosch, Dyson, Gtech, Hoover and Vax, and we’ll be sending the Dyson V7 to our lab soon to find out how it compares with the competition.
+We’ve reviewed more than 70 cordless vacuums from brands such as Bosch, Dyson, Gtech, Hoover and Vax.
 Our tests have revealed that the best cordless vacuums are almost as good as our top-scoring corded ones.
 But we have also found plenty of cordless vacuums that are so poor at cleaning that we’ve rated them as Don’t Buys to avoid.

 Find out which models these are by checking our list of cordless vacuum cleaners to steer clear of.